MichaelTien8901/Wiznet_stm8/README.md

 ## IO Library
 The IO libray used is from [https://github.com/Wiznet/ioLibrary_Driver](https://github.com/Wiznet/ioLibrary_Driver)

+Some changes are necessary because of name conflicts.

 ## PINs Used
 STM8S Discovery Board, switch power to 3.3V(JP1 to 1)